imyhalex/comp-sci-study-journal/csci1270/relational-model.md

 __Properties__
 - Structure: The definition of the database's relations and their contents
+    - Think about the blueprint for the data structured in rows, colums, table.
+This is how the data is organized.
-- Integrity: Ensure the database's contents satisfy constraint
+- Integrity: Ensure the database's contents satisfy constraint.
+Making sure the data follows the rules (e.g. non-negative ages, every student must have an ID).
 - Maniputation: Programming interface for accessing and modifying the contents of a database

-__Relation__ is unordered set that contains the relationship of attributes that represents entity
+__Relation__: is unordered set that contains the relationship of attributes that represents entity
+- A formal word for a table
+    - It's an unordered set of tuples (rows)
+    - Each tuples is made of attributes (columns)
+    - Those attributes describe an entity (like a student, book, or customer)
+- Which means:
+    - Is a table made of rows and columns, where each row represents an entity and each colum represents an attributes of that entity.

 __Tuple__: another word for a row in a table
 - A table map to multiple rows (tuples)